freshfork/p5.RoverCam/README.md

 };
 ```

 Camera controls can be enabled or disabled by setting the boolean `enableControl` property.
 This is useful to switch camera controls in a multi-instance scenario.
 The camera view remains visible.
-See the multi-instance example above.
+See the _Multi-instance_ example above.
 By default, a camera's controls are enabled.
+In other scenarios like the _Stereo vision_ example, the two camera controls remain enabled for simultaneous control of the view.

 ```javascript
 rover.enableControl = true;
 ```

 A camera view can be enabled or disabled with the `setActive()` method.
 It requires one boolean argument.
 When disabled, the camera is no longer updated or visible.
 Another view can take its place.
-See the multi-camera example above.
+See the _Multi-camera_ example above.
 By default, a camera's view is enabled.

 ```javascript
 rover.setActive(true);